Code-Institute-Submissions/memory_game_ms2/readme.md

 ## Testing

+### Mentor recommendations

+At the mid-project mentor meeting a number of problems were identified and I'm grateful to Ignatious for his assistance and experience in identifying them.
+These included

+- bootstrap source errors - fixed by using script as source for bootstrap .js
+- script tag outside HTML body - script tag moved to bottom of body
+- missing html closing tag - tag replaced
+- possible confusion between restart and back-navigation button due to icon used (chevron-left) -  icon replaced by up-arrow
+- poor visual experience when viewing game on 4k monitor - set up media queries to make better use of large and extre large screen size
+- poor placement of script src in header instead of bottom of HTML body - script link updated and moved

 ### Test protocols

 Jasmine test:
-  The Fisher-Yates (aka Knuth) Shuffle function was tested using Jasmine to ensure that an array of expected length was returned.
+  The Fisher-Yates (aka Knuth) Shuffle function was tested using Jasmine to ensure that an array of expected length was returned as well as additional tests, I am grateful to my mentor for this suggestion.

 User test
   Start_screen: